stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 You can also create an STS Storage Location using a custom storage location in an external AWS S3 bucket.
 To set this up, first follow the steps in [Custom Storage Locations](custom_storage_location.md), up until the step "Set S3 Bucket as Upload Location".
 Instead, make sure you have an empty Synapse folder, then run the following code.

-{% include important.html content="You should specify a baseKey in your storage location, which is a folder path in your bucket that all files in the storage location should go into.
-The baseKey is optional, but if it is not specified, the temporary AWS credentials vended by STS will give users access to the whole bucket." %}
+{% include important.html content="If a baseKey is **not** specified, the temporary AWS credentials vended by STS will give users access to the whole bucket.
+To prevent access to the whole bucket, enter a folder path in your bucket that all files in the storage location should go into as the baseKey. " %}

 ##### Python